 The Game's third album, L.A.X. featured the single 'Game's Pain.'
 In July 2008, an announcement was made to the press that The Game would be joining Westside Connection, along with Ice Cube and WC.

-The Game has a son, Harlem Caron Taylor (b.
+Personal Life: The Game has a son, Harlem Caron Taylor (b.
 2003).
 He was set to marry Valeisha Butterfield, the actress daughter of Congressman G.K.
 Butterfield.
 However, in June 2006, the engagement was called off.

 The Game's second son, King Justice (b.
 2007) was born to Tiffany Webb.